kuzmak161-creator/abc-pascal-tui/README.md

 ```bash
 pip install textual
 ```
-(You don't have to download dotnet. )
+(It is advisable to download DotNet, but not necessary.)
 ```bash
 pkg install dotnet-runtime-8.0
 ```